ashutoshkr45/Fake-News-Detection-LSTM-NLP/README.md

 # Fake News Detector

 ## DESCRIPTION
 This project aims to detect fake news using a Deep Learning model.
 The primary focus is on political news, particularly during the 2016 USA elections.
-The model processes the title, author, and text of articles to classify them as reliable or fake.
+The model processes the title, author, and text of articles to classify them as Reliable or Fake.

 ## DATASET
 The dataset is sourced from a Kaggle competition and can be accessed [here](https://www.kaggle.com/competitions/fake-news/data?select=train.csv).
 It includes: